 It was the atmosphere that struck me.
 The live music, the chic cocktails, the eclectic Southern fusion menu with Scandinavian touches, the fact that in this restaurant was one of the most diverse groups of people I had seen in New York.
 Everyone was welcome here.
 It was a weeknight and yet it felt like a party.

 Over sweet potato donuts, I looked at my sister and smiled.
 “I’m starting to think I was too fast to write off Harlem.”

 A few months later, I was settling into my one-bedroom apartment in the heart of Hamilton Heights, Harlem — something I couldn’t have imagined just a few months ago.

 Yeah, I might have shocked a lot of people.

-“Nobody’s ever going to visit you,” Matt told me.
+“Nobody’s ever going to visit you,” another friend told me.